 Fiwy can help you import your design groundwork from Figma to WordPress.
 The app reads your design files and extracts the essentials: the code behind the items.
 You insert a link to your design and label the elements in the app to make sure Fiwy renders them correctly.

 Think of Fiwy as a translator from the design language to the development language.
-Except it doesn’t make you learn the latter – the whole conversion process is no-code all along.
+And it doesn’t make you learn the latter – the whole conversion process is no-code all along.

 Why we offer Figma to WordPress conversion